endofhome/patreon-downloader/README.md

 The script keeps track of any files downloaded in a text file and will not re-download them.
 Once files have been downloaded they will be moved to a final destination directory (for me, a hard disk attached to my media centre), either on the same machine using `mv` or elsewhere using `scp`.

+Once the file is downloaded, an update of the audio library in a Kodi installation is triggered (given the correct configuration).

 ### Dependencies
 * [nodeJS](https://nodejs.org)
 * [cURL](https://curl.haxx.se/)